0xClandestine/tiny-bonds/README.md

 # 👌Tiny Bonds

 Tiny Bonds enable anyone to raise liquidity or capital in exchange for their tokens.
+Tiny Bonds is a virtual constant product AMM with dutch auction functionality.

 ## Overview